Govind-techie/DSA/README.md

 - **Problem 53: Maximum Subarray Sum** (Difficulty: Medium)
    Solution for finding the maximum sum of a contiguous subarray using the brute-force approach.

+- **Problem 1: Two Sum** (Difficulty: Easy)
+   Solution for finding two numbers in an array that add up to a specific target value.

+- **Problem 169: Majority Element** (Difficulty: Easy)
+   Solution for finding the majority element in an array that appears more than **n / 2** times.